willhuff0/music_server/music_shared/docs/documentation.md

 ```

-##### APIWorker
+#### APIWorker

-This class implements the Worker interface and allows me to provide list of CustomHandler objects, which take a route and a closure to be executed when an http request is received.
-I extend CustomHandlerBase to CustomHandlerAuthRequired which inserts some extra code before calling the provided closure to automatically handle authentication tokens.
+This class implements the Worker interface and allows me to provide a list of CustomHandler objects which take a route and a closure to be executed when an http request is received.
+I extend CustomHandlerBase to CustomHandlerAuthRequired which inserts some extra code before calling the provided closure to automatically handle session token verification.
 Since the closure may be executed on some arbitrary thread, CustomThreadData is passed to allow access to some thread bound state, such as the Isar database reference.

 ```dart
 class APIWorker implements Worker {